 Admission is competitive; consequently, applicants who meet the minimum requirements specified herein are not assured admission.
 There is no formula, yardstick or scoring, the college qualitatively and quantitatively evaluates applicants and makes selections based on performance, personal qualifications, and evidence of potential for success.
 Newly admitted students must begin the program in the term to which they were admitted.
-An appeal to defer matriculation may be requested one-time only.
-Appeals for deferment must be submitted to the Admissions Office within one year from the term of acceptance.
+An appeal to defer matriculation may be requested one-time only as long as the request is made within the one year.

-For students who do not begin the program per their offer of admission or deferment, the offer is withdrawn within one year from the term of acceptance; subsequent enrollment will require a new application.
+Students who are admitted and do not begin their program within one year from the term of their acceptance will be automatically withdrawn and an application would be required.
+Subsequent enrollment will require a new application.
 Applicants must meet the requirements specified below, as well as the program-specific admission requirements contained in the individual program sections of this catalog.
-For instructions on applying, visit the college's admissions page: http://cec.nova.edu/admissions/.
+For instructions on applying, visit the college's admissions page: http://computing.nova.edu/admissions/.